cheliotk/unity_abm_framework/README_WIP.md

 2. An **Agent** object
 3. A **Scheduler** object

-ABMU provides two abstract classes for implementing the first two, the `AbstractController` and the `AbstractAgent` classes, respectively.
+ABMU provides two abstract classes for implementing the first two, the `AbstractController` and the `AbstractAgent` class.
 The `Scheduler` object is created automatically by the controller when the simulation is started.

 ### Creating the simulation core elements